faiverson/JNP/README.md

-# [JNP Plugin]
+# JNP Plugin
 ## What is this for?
 JNP jQuery Notification Plugin for Twitter Bootstrap is a plugin built in jQuery for use in your website if you need notifications messages.
 There are several configuration to make yor own notification or use a pre render.

 ## Quick start
-Add bootstrap library (js and css) from here: http://twitter.github.com/bootstrap/ Add jQuery library from here: http://jquery.com/download/ Add the plugin jquery.notification
+Add bootstrap library (js and css) from here: http://twitter.github.com/bootstrap/ <br />
+Add jQuery library from here: http://jquery.com/download/ Add the plugin jquery.notification
 Initializate the plugin: <code>$('body').JNP();</code>